 Sake Dean Muhammad, also known as Sheikh Dean Muhammad, he was born in Patna in Bengal presidency.
-He is one of the most prominent people from the non-Europe origin to gain such huge respect in European society.
-In European societies, his name is pronounced in different ways including the Sheikh Dean Muhammad and Sake Dean Mahomed.
-He was a prominent surgeon, a traveler and an entrepreneur.
+He is one of the most prominent people from the non-Europe origin to gain such massive respect in European society.
+In European cultures, his name is pronounced in different ways, including the Sheikh Dean Muhammad and Sake Dean Mahomed.
+He was a prominent surgeon, a traveler, and an entrepreneur.
 He was among the only few non-European origin people who got real respect and appreciation for their work in the different fields.
 He was one of the first Asian entrepreneurs to introduce Asian traditional cuisine and bath products, like shampoos and other therapeutic massages.
-He was the first Indian origin person to be published in England, also his book was the first book in English by any Indian to be published.
+He was the first Indian origin person to be published in England.
+Also, his book was the first book in English by any Indian to be published.

 Early Life of Sake Dean Mahomed:

 Sake Dean Mohamed was born in Patna in May 1759, in a Bengali Muslim family.
 He also grew up in Patna city.
 It is said that he belonged to the elite family of Indian Nawabs of Bengal.
 His ancestors worked in the Mughal courts.

 His First Book, The Travels of Dean Mahomed: